 The following is the framework for reporting violent interpersonal offences.
-In 2018, family/whānau violence was chosen as the priority topic for the in-depth module.
 The framework aims to portray family/whānau violence in New Zealand in a way that better meets stakeholder needs.
 The groups in the NZCVS interpersonal violence reporting framework are based on: